ibis-project/ibis/docs/how_to/duckdb_register.md

-# Use `register` to load external data files with the DuckDB backend
+# How to Use `register` to load external data files with the DuckDB backend

 <!-- prettier-ignore-start -->
 Here we use the [`register`][ibis.backends.duckdb.Backend.register] method to load external data files and join them.